 Multiple victims can corroborate each other, but they also can contradict each other.
 However, seemingly contradictory statements may not be a significant problem if the different recollections are not about important events or facts.
 Multiple victims may also have conflicts of interests that require careful coordination among service providers and law enforcement managing multiple interests.

-For additional information, see the Resources page for Section 5.3, Victim Interview & Preparation.
+For additional information and tools, see the Resource page for Section 5.3 Victim Interview & Preparation.